Home » Posts tagged 'Polycentricity'

 Tag Archives: Polycentricity

 Several spatial and socio-economic factors go into characterising and interpreting the polycentric nature of ‘cities’.
 More generally, polycentricity means “a (large) city having several different commercial centers or central business districts (also sometimes known as polynuclear cities)” (Simon, 2008 ).
-In the western coast of Africa, human settlements are gradually merging to form minute clusters of 20-250 housing units to one of Africa’s megacities – Lagos city.
+In the western coast of Africa, human settlements are gradually merging to form minute clusters of 20-250 housing units to one of Africa’s megacities – Lagos city in Nigeria.
 The hours spend in travelling between Accra and Lagos have become shorter due to better road connectivity and transport services.
-Thus, the indices of polycentricity should not be completely rejected from analysing and planning the subregion’s sustainable urban integration (SUI) framework.
+Thus, the indices of polycentricity should not be completely rejected from analysing and planning sustainable urban integration (SUI) framework in the densely populated region of the Economic Community of West African States.

 Despite the presence of relative natural resources such as rivers, earthworms, insects, termites, birds and fruit-producing plants to meet food demands, arising population growth and its impact on the environment such as deforestation, erosion and the conversion of green spaces are causing the disappearance of food resources in and around cities.
 Food insecurity in urban slums is threatening.
 The immediate response to food needs is varied along the corridor.
 One of the responses is the establishment of Weta Irrigation Project (or the “IDA Rice Farms”) along the Accra-Lome Highway, which is arguably the biggest commercial irrigation facility in Ghana (Amanor, 2013).
 Agricultural activities have long been part of life in the subregion but are not formally organised as compared to the “IDA Rice Farms”.
 This project supplies rice and local empowerment opportunities that have only become possible by the conversion of large areas of natural green composition.
 The local economic value of the irrigation project is obviously huge – labour, income and selling services.
 Yet it is not clear how this project, situated in the basin of the UNESCO’s recognised Avu-Keta Lagoon Ramsar, influences the previously riched green landscapes.
 Nearly 75 per cent of phytospecies are deformed by climate change and human actions.